What are cataracts?

 What are the causes of cataracts?

 The precise mechanism of the formation of cataracts is still not clear.
-Higher age is known as one of the risk factors.
-Others include:
+One of the risk factors is age, others include:

 - Alcohol abuse